krishnamohanathota/ReactJS/05-HOOKS/05-01-HOOKS/ReadMe.md

 # useState

 - `useState` is a Hook that lets you add React state to function components.
+- Local variables are not preserved between re-renders of a component.
+But state variables are preserved between re-renders of a component.
+- Local state is a feature available only to classes in React.
+But with the `useState` hook, you can add local state to function components.
+- To sync the state of a component with the UI, you need to call `setState` method.
+But with the `useState` hook, you can call the state setter function to update the state of a component.
 - The `useState` hook returns an **array** with 2 elements.

   - The first element is the current value of the state.